8base/managing-devices-using-api-tokens/READme.md

 };
 ```

 Having familiarized ourselves with the resolver function, lets deploy it.
 Go ahead and run `8base deploy` from within the `server` directory.
 Once deployed, you'll need to update one last thing in roles and permissions.

 Essentially, the _Guest_ role defines what resources and permissions an unathenticate request has access to.
-Since _Devices_ will need to register before having recieved an API Token, we need to make sure there is public access to our `registerDevice` operation.
+Since a device will need to register before having recieved an API Token, we need to make sure there is public access to our `registerDevice` operation.

 In [_App Services > Roles_](https://app.8base.com/app-services/roles) click on the _Guest_ role and go to the _Apps_ tab.
 After deploying the function, "Register Device" should appear under the _Api_ section.
 Make sure that it is enabled!